*U.S. History 1 HON, ACC, CP, MOD, PR

 Psychology ACC, CP

 Introduces student to basic concepts of the discipline of psychology.
 Ideas discussed promote understanding of human behavior from both a biological and social perspective.
 Emphasis placed on viewing psychology as a science encouraging intellectual curiosity and critical evaluation of everyday issues.
-This course is currently under revision.
-Upon Board approval the description of the course will be modified to align with the revised curriculum and current New Jersey Common Core Standards.

 American Government ACC